AyubM29/data-analytics-power-bi-report233/README.md

 Line Chart - Used the 'Line Chart' visual and had the Date Hierarchy as the x value and Unique Customers as the y value.

-Top 20 Customers Table - new table created which displays the top 20 customers, filtered by revenue.
+Top 20 Customers Table - New table created which displays the top 20 customers, filtered by revenue.

-Top Customer Cards - 3 card visuals providing insights into the top customer by revenue, name and number of orders.
+Top Customer Cards - Created 3 card visuals providing insights into the top customer by revenue, name and number of orders.

 Date Slicer - Slicer added to allow users to filter ther page by year using the between slicer style.

+MILESTONE 6: Create an Executive Summary Page

+The following visuals were created for this page:

+Card Visuals - 3 cards showing Total Revenue, Total Orders and Total Profit.

+Line Chart - Showing Total Profit.

+Donut Charts - 2 charts showing Total Revenue broken down by country and store type.

+Bar Chart - Showing Total Orders by Category

+KPI Visuals - For this i needed to create three measures, these being Previous Quarter Profit, Previous Quarter Revenue and Previous Quarter Orders.

+MILESTONE 7: Create a Product Detail Page